farahshih/Grocery-Retail-Data-Analysis/Func_AggSales.md

 # Retail Scanner Data Prediction - A list of user-defined functions
 Fu-Chi Shih
 Summary:
 This is a support document for the main analysis described in Modeling_AggSales.md.
-Here describes all functions that we created to help us clean data, aggregate sales data, and build models.
+Here describes all functions that we created to clean data, aggregate sales data, and build models.

 ### Load Required Libraries